fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 Some post related templates and partials have been changed.
 Please make sure to adapt these changes in your templates.

+Some major changes:

+* Now using namespaces for ViewHelpers, make sure to adjust your template references

-The RenderPreview ViewHelper has been removed as no longer needed.
+* RenderPreview ViewHelper has been removed as no longer needed.

 How to upgrade
 """"""""""""""

 #.
+"Clear all cache" in Install Tool (Important actions)

-Create new properties using "Compare current database with specification" in Install Tool
+#.
+Create new properties using "Compare current database with specification" in Install Tool (Important actions)

 #.
 Use the Install Tool Wizard if you are currently using the ###MORE### marker functionality